hello-klol/ExpressReactApp/README.md

 The standard linter from [https://standardjs.com/](https://standardjs.com/) was used for all code in this project.

+The Express app was generated using [express-generator](https://expressjs.com/en/starter/generator.html) as a project scaffold.

 ## Docker Containers
 Running the bash scripts uses `docker-compose` to spin up 4 containers for the app
 1. A container running Mongo